sherrytelli/number_crunching_game/README.md

 this is a game in which you crunch numbers to get more points.

 ## how to compile and run:
 the game is using the IRVINE32 library.
-In order to compile the game, a MASM format compiler is need that.
+In order to compile the game, a MASM format compiler is needed.